yasio/yasio/README_EN.md

 **[简体中文](README.md)**

 **yasio** is a multi-platform support and lightweight library with focus on asynchronous socket I/O for any client application, support windows, macos, ios, android, ohos, linux, freebsd and other unix-like systems.

+*Starting with version 4.4.0, C++20 or later is required.*

 ## Supported Platforms